-And, the place where I completed my schooling:
+And, the place where I completed my high school education.

-Even though it is just a smallest town, MapSCII displayed it accurately.
+Even though, my home town is just a smallest town, MapSCII displayed it accurately.
 MapSCII uses OpenStreetMap to collect the data.

 Install MapSCII locally In Linux

 Liked it?
 Great!
 You can host it on your own system.

 Make sure you have installed Node.js on your system.
 If not, refer the following link.